hanfak/topics-to-learn/general-paradigms/programming-types/oop-design/clean-code/CLEAN/cohesion.md

 ## What

+- cohesion describes the relationships between the methods inside each one.
 - Cohesion means completeness with itself.
 - Software entities (classes & methods) should have a single responsibilty
   - No God object
 - Expression should be concise but it must also be complete